 Find the brand on SERPs

 You can confirm an affiliate program’s validity by conducting a short web search.
 A well-known scam will always have unhappy victims’ complaints and reviews.
-Even if there aren’t many complaints, five or so unfavorable remarks should be enough to steer clear.
+Even if there aren’t many complaints, five unfavorable remarks should be enough to steer clear.

 Affiliate marketing fraud occurs when scammers use affiliate programs to defraud people or use various tactics to obtain affiliate commissions they do not earn.
 Some deceptive techniques include cookie stuffing, website cloning, typosquatting, producing bogus leads, and bot traffic.